angulardart/site-angulardart/src/angular/tutorial/toh-pt5.md

   }
 ```

-You're using the same kind of features for the dashbaord as you did for the heroes component:
+You're using the same kind of features for the dashboard as you did for the heroes component:

 * Define a `heroes` list property.
 * Inject a `HeroService` in the constructor, saving it to a private field.